|Nutrition Facts (per serving)|

 - Final Additions:

-- 1 cup (8 ounces) Guinness Extra Stout beer (see Note below - room temperature, no foam)
+- 1 cup/8 ounces Guinness Extra Stout beer (room temperature, no foam)

 - 1 cup semi-sweet chocolate chips

-- Preheat the oven to 375 F. Line a 9 x 13-inch baking pan with nonstick foil.
+Preheat the oven to 375 F. Line a 9-inch by 13-inch baking pan with nonstick foil.

-- Beat the reserved dry ingredient mixture into melted chocolate mixture.
-Whisk in the Guinness stout beer by hand.
+Beat the reserved dry ingredient mixture into the melted chocolate mixture.
+Whisk in the Guinness Stout beer by hand.
 The batter may seem a bit thin.

-Note: The Guinness stout beer should be at room temperature.
-This recipe uses less than a standard 12-ounce bottle of Guinness stout beer.
+- The Guinness Stout beer should be at room temperature.
+This recipe uses less than a standard 12-ounce bottle of Guinness Stout beer.
 Pour the beer early so the foam can settle.
 Do not include the foam in the measurement.
 Either spoon off the foam or let it rest until the foam subsides.
 What you do with the rest of the bottle of beer is up to you.
 You could enjoy a quaff before or after your baking session.